skamireddi/immunichain/Lab/CloudComposerLab.rst

 Part 2: Creating Assets and Participants
 ========================================

-1. Now that you have an Immunichain Business Network, jump over to the Test section of the Composer Playground.
+1. Now that you have an Immunichain Business Network, **jump over to the Test section** of the Composer Playground.
 The test area allows you to create assets, participants and submit transactions against your assets and participants.
 Your screen should look like this:

 .. image:: Images/99.png

 Before we create assets and participants, we need to know what each asset and participants represent
-	 - Guardian is simply a parent
+	 - Guardian is, simply, a parent
 	 - MedProvider is a medical provider, such as a hospital, medical practice or doctor
 	 - Member is an organization that can only view the health record, such as a camp or high school athletics
 	 - Childform is a child

 2. Now create a Medical Provider by clicking on the **Medical Provider** on the left and **+Create New Participant** in the top right.
-Give it Medical Provider serial number of 1.
+Give it Medical Provider ID number of 1.
 Once you have filled in the information click on **Create**

 .. image:: Images/103.png